lucia-auth/lucia/documentation-v2/content/main/start-here/getting-started/nextjs.md

 ---
-order: 1
+order: 0
-title: "Getting started"
+title: "Getting started in Next.js"
-description: "Learn how to set up Lucia in your project"
+description: "Learn how to set up Lucia in your Next.js project"
 ---

 Install Lucia using your package manager of your choice.